anschnapp/move-less/README.md

 After such an action the folding will be immediately removed.
 It is only intended to be used for navigation without moving.

+## Scenarios, how this plugin might help you
+### Faster navigaton without move
+Let's pretend our cursor is in the middle of a huge file (300 lines) lets say line number 150.
+And then we are searching for a function.
+But we are not sure about the function name, we are not even sure if it's located inside the current file at all.

+Normally we would now navigate up the file.
+If we don't find something we have to navigate the file down.

+With the plugin you activate the so called move-less mode.
+Then you look up by first clicking of k.
+If you don't find the target position you would click k again and fold the lines above you (which you already have checked).
+If you click to fast k, and may miss something you could decrease the folding via K.

+In this way you could see "screen by screen (feels a little bit like less ;)) until you you see the top of the file.

+If you dont have found something you can do the same in the down direction (j/J).

+If you like you could search in both directions at the same time (l / h).

+If you found your function you could jump or walk to it by simple use your prefered way to do it. (i like easymotion a lot for this step but it's not necessary).
+If you use a action which writes to the jumplist you could easily switch between source and target positoon afterwards.

+If you have found nothing you can click ESC and you don't have even changed your positoon at all.

+So long talk short:

+* don't move cursor position just for searching the right line

+* use jkhl keys instead of c-u, c-d or something similiar

+* search up and down together

+* easily abort your "navigation"

 ## Installation

 ### Use [Vundle](https://github.com/gmarik/Vundle.vim)